 For estuarine wetlands, on digital or hardcopy site imagery, draw a straight line extending 500 m from the AA boundary in each of the four cardinal compass directions from the center point.
 Along each transect line, estimate the percentage of the segment that passes through wetland or an aquatic feature of any kind, including open water.
+In scoring this metric, use the AA boundary definitions established in CRAM for each type of wetland to determine wetland extent along each transect.
+For example, if a depressional wetland AA is adjacent to a vernal pool landscape (see the Vernal Pool field books for a description of this), the entire vernal pool landscape is included as aquatic area for this metric.
+In general, a riverine system within 500 m of the AA would be considered aquatic habitat to the limits of the potential riverine AA.
+However, for riverine systems in broad valleys there may be a wide riparian area that would not be included in an AA but is still considered wetland for this metric.
 Use the worksheet below to record these estimates.